-- 3. Can I take sick leave to care for my sick child?
+- 3. Can I take time off to care for my sick child?

-- 4. Can my employer say I have to work when I am sick?
+- 4. Can my employer say I have to work when I am unwell?

 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group.
 Also see our overview article on workplace leave laws in California.